ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-amhill312/writing/proposals/show_proposal_one.md

 ## 🏁 One Sentence Pitch

-Explore the vast opportunities awaiting economics majors as we uncover the revelancs, career prospects, and invaluable skils acquired through studying economics in today's dynamic world.
+Explore the vast opportunities awaiting economics majors as we uncover the relevance, career prospects, and invaluable skills acquired through studying economics in today's dynamic world.

 ## 🔬 Show Details